jimbosoft/drjim/public/MyJourney.md

 ## TODO
 * hermit
-* authenticate with email and google
 * identify single site or multi site user
-* upload a csv, parse and put into firestore
-* display content
-* modify content an load down again

 * preview channels

 ## insane things about javascript